lmorandini/grunt-clouddity/README.md

 ### clouddity:listnodes

 Prints some information about the nodes defined in the Gruntfile that are deployed on the cloud.
+If the `hostsformat` option is used, the IP addresses and the hostnames are printed out in the format used by `/etc/hosts`.

 ### clouddity:createnodes